hhvm/user-documentation/guides/hack/08-arrays-and-collections/05-vec-keyset-and-dict.md

-There are three Hack array types: `vec`, `keyset` and `dict`.

-Hack arrays are value types.
+`vec`, `keyset` and `dict` are value types.
 Any mutation produces a new value, and does not modify the original value.

+These types are referred to as 'Hack arrays'.
+Prefer using these types whenever you're unsure.

 ## `vec`